threewebcode/W3/blockchain/ethereum/client/lighthouse.md

 The client is a term which is used to describe the beacon node.
 The synchronization is included in the network service.

+## Network

+The network is one kind of services in the beacon node.
+The network service is an asynchronous service with its start method.
+In the static start method, it uses its build static method to create the network instance.
+The router is spawn in the build method.
+The router service starts the synchronization manager.
+After the network service is instantiated, other services associated with network service are spawned and executed by the task executor.